 The Learning Experience

-Greenbelt Community residents are required to enroll in a one-credit seminar each semester they live in the community.
-Learn how to live a more sustainable lifestyle while becoming a leader for sustainability on Furman’s campus and in your community.
-All classes are taught by faculty and staff of the Shi Center for Sustainability.
+Greenbelt Community residents are required to enroll in a one-credit course each semester they live in the community.
+Learn how to live a more sustainable lifestyle while becoming a change agent for sustainability on Furman’s campus and in your community.
+All classes are taught by faculty and staff of the Shi Institute for Sustainable Communities.

 Sustainability Science 200: Sustainability Living and Leadership